bullmoose20/Plex-Stuff/README.md

 6. [create_poster.ps1](#create_poster) - Powershell script to create posters/images for PMM/PLEX/EMBY/JELLYFIN/OTHER
 7. [advanced-plex-edits.py](#advanced-plex-edits) - Sets your plex collections to default and then to hide in case your PMM separator blank collections continue to show
 8. [get_missing_people.ps1](#get_missing_people) - Scans your PMM meta* logs to find missing people posters to download and create the bw, rainier, orig, etc. style poster for PMM/PLEX/EMBY/JELLYFIN/OTHER
+9. [create_people_posters.ps1](#create_people_posters) - Scans your PMM meta* logs to find missing people posters and will download and create the bw, rainier, orig, transparent. style poster for PMM/PLEX/EMBY/JELLYFIN/OTHER

 ## plex-bloat-fix